'We know we made mistakes' on 737 MAX - Boeing CEO

 U.S. Representative Peter DeFazio, who chairs the House panel, has one main question for Boeing at Wednesday's hearing: "How the hell did this happen?"

-(Reporting by David Shepardson; Editing by Richard Chang and Peter Cooney)
+(Reporting by David Shepardson; Editing by Peter Cooney and Stephen Coates)

 By David Shepardson